Mountains of Bhutan: Overview

 Bhutan's valleys are carved into the Himalaya by its rivers, fed by glacial melt and monsoon rains.
 Much of the Bhutanese population is concentrated in valleys and lowlands, separated by the rugged southward spurs of the Inner Himalaya.
 Despite modernization and development of transport in Bhutan, including a national highway system, travel from one valley to the next remains difficult.
-Western valleys are bound to the east by the Black Mountains in central Bhutan, which form a watershed between two major river systems, the punatsangchhu (Sankosh River) and the Drangme Chhu.
+Western valleys are bound to the east by the Black Mountains in central Bhutan, which form a watershed between two major river systems, the Sankosh River and the Drangme Chhu.
 Central valleys are separated from the east by the Donga Range.
 The more isolated mountain valleys protect several tiny, distinct cultural and linguistic groups.

 Bhutan controls several strategic Himalayan mountain passes including routes between Tibet and Assam.
 These routes, being the only way into the kingdom, along with centuries-old policies of isolationism, have gained Bhutan the nickname "Mountain Fortress of the Gods."
 Although the British established a protectorate over Bhutan and occupied its lowlands, the mountainous interior has never been successfully invaded.

-Great Himalaya
+Great Himalayas

-The mountains of Great Himalaya dominate the north of Bhutan, where peaks can easily reach 7,000 m.
+The mountains of the Great Himalayas dominate the north of Bhutan, where peaks can easily reach 7,000 m.
 The tallest peaks range, from west to east, along northern Haa, Paro and Thimphu Districts; the bulk of Gasa District; northernmost Wangdue Phodrang District; and northern Bumthang and Lhuentse Districts.
 The highest point in Bhutan is Gangkhar Puensum, which has the distinction of being the highest unclimbed mountain in the world, at 7570 m.
 Some massive summits such as Gangkhar Puensum, Kula Kangri, and Tongshanjiabu lie in territory disputed among Bhutan and China.
 According to Bhutanese claims, these giants should be part of Gasa District.
 Other peaks of the Great Himalaya, such as Mount Jitchu Drake, lie squarely within Gasa.

 The Great Himalaya contains most of the glaciers of Bhutan.
 This region contains the vast majority of Bhutan's 677 glaciers and 2,674 glacial lakes and subsidiary lakes, out of which 25 pose a risk of GLOFs.
 The vast number of glaciers in Bhutan are classed as "valley" and "mountain glaciers," although significant numbers of "ice apron," and "niche glacier" types also exist.
 Some glacial lakes, such as Thorthormi Lake in Lunana Gewog, are not single bodies of water but collections supraglacial ponds.